-Jason Guy has suffered terribly in over 70 professional productions ranging from Shakespeare to tap dancing - sometimes both at once - and everything in between.
+Mr Guy has suffered terribly in over 75 professional productions ranging from Shakespeare to tap dancing (sometimes both at once) and everything in between.

 |

-He was poisoned (as Hamlet) and beaten (Malvolio) with the National Shakespeare Co.; he was betrayed (Brutus) and beheaded (Buckingham) throughout two seasons at the American Shakespeare Center’s Blackfriars Playhouse; and he was flogged - twice - (as both Dromios) by the Hamptons Shakespeare Festival.
+He was poisoned (as Hamlet) and beaten (Malvolio) with the National Shakespeare Co.; he was betrayed (Brutus) and beheaded (Buckingham) throughout two seasons at the American Shakespeare Center’s Blackfriars Playhouse; and he was then flogged (twice) as both Dromios by the Hamptons Shakespeare Festival.

 |

-Not content with just two roles, Jason played all the male characters in "Turn of the Screw" (in which he was, incidentally, smothered to death).
+Not content with just two roles, Jason played all the male characters in "Turn of the Screw" at Tri-State Actor's Theatre (in which he was, incidentally, smothered to death).

 |